DODA-2005/teensy4.1-lfr-pcb/readme.md

 # Teensy 4.1 Line Follower Robot – Competition PCB

-A custom-designed, fabricated, and tested PCB for a high-speed Line Follower Robot (LFR), built around the Teensy 4.1 microcontroller and optimized for competitive robotics use.
+A custom-designed, fabricated, and tested PCB for a high-speed Line Follower Robot (LFR), built around the Teensy 4.1 microcontroller and intended for competitive robotics use.

-This repository contains **only the hardware design files** (PCB, schematic, and fabrication outputs).
+This repository contains **only the hardware design and fabrication assets**.
 Firmware is intentionally not included.

 ---

 ## Overview

-This PCB was designed from scratch for use in competitive line-following robots where speed, stability, and reliable sensor acquisition are critical.
+This project documents the design and fabrication of a competition-grade PCB for a line follower robot, with emphasis on:

-The design focuses on:
+- reliable high-speed operation
-- clean analog signal routing
+- clean analog signal acquisition
-- mechanical–electrical integration
+- mechanical–electrical co-design
-- ease of tuning during competitions
+- on-board control and tuning during competitions

-- real-world performance on tracks
+The PCB has been manufactured, assembled, and tested on a working robot.

-The board has been fabricated, assembled, and tested on a working robot.
+Multiple hardware iterations were explored to evaluate different motor driver options.

 ---